Balloon Fetish

 Expression ranges from simple enjoyment of balloons in a sensual or festive setting to elaborate solo or partnered play.
 The community's central organising distinction is the relationship to popping:

-- Non-poppers keep balloons intact and may feel genuine anxiety or dread at the prospect of a burst.
+- Non-poppers keep balloons intact and may feel genuine anxiety or dread at the prospect of a burst, engaging only in inflating, sitting, deflating, or holding.

-- Semi-poppers generally avoid popping but find it thrilling under particular circumstances.
+- Semi-poppers generally avoid popping but find it thrilling under particular circumstances, such as an unexpected or partner-initiated burst.

 - Poppers specifically relish the build-up and the sudden burst.